you-dont-need/You-Dont-Need-GUI/readme.md

 $ rm my_useless_file
 ```

-IMPORTANT: The rm command deletes my_useless_file permanently, which is equivalent to move my_useless_file to Recycle Bin and hit Empty Recycle Bin.
+**IMPORTANT**: The rm command deletes my_useless_file permanently, which is equivalent to move my_useless_file to Recycle Bin and hit Empty Recycle Bin.

 ## remove a directory